lbl-srg/obc/specification/source/cdl.rst

       annotation(__cdl(generatePointlist=true));
    end MyController;

-The translator will generate an annotation propgation list as below.
+The translator will generate an annotation propagation list as shown below.
 There will be point list for ``Controller.con1`` but not for ``Controller.con2``.

 .. code-block:: JSON